lutris/docs/InstallingDrivers.md

 ### AMD / Intel:

 **NOTE:** Mint is not supported and these instructions **WILL NOT** work in Mint without manual intervention that is outside the scope of this guide.
-Following them **WILL** leave you packages in a broken state!!
+Following them **WILL** leave your packages in a broken state!!

 To make sure you are running the latest drivers for AMD/Intel graphics, you need to add [kisak-mesa PPA](https://launchpad.net/~kisak/+archive/ubuntu/kisak-mesa), enable 32 bit architecture (if you haven't already), update and upgrade your system, install support for 32-bit games and install the support for Vulkan API (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility)):